Causal Inference with High-dimensional Discrete Covariates: Introduction

-Estimation of treatment effect under a discrete setting is relevant to estimating functionals of discrete distributions (e.g., entropy, support size) \citep{paninski2003estimation, valiant2010clt, jiao2015minimax, jiang2015likelihood, wu2016minimax, wu2019chebyshev}.
-Recently, important breakthroughs have been made in terms of both improved estimation methodologies and fundamental limits.
-Using tools in polynomial approximation theory \citep{timan2014theory}, a best-polynomial-approximation estimator usually enjoys the so-called ``effective sample size enlargement" property, meaning its behavior with $n$ samples resembles that of MLE (the naive plug-in estimator) with $n \log n$ samples.
-The corresponding lower bound is established by a moment matching technique.
-Estimation based on polynomial approximation theory and deriving minimax lower bounds using moment matching usually yield matching upper and lower bounds since, in the optimization sense, moment matching is the dual problem of best polynomial approximation where strong duality holds.
+Our work is also related to \citet{paninski2003estimation, valiant2010clt, jiao2015minimax, wu2016minimax, wu2019chebyshev}, and others, who considered estimating simpler functionals (e.g., entropy, support size) in high-dimensional discrete models.
+In this work, important breakthroughs have been made in terms of both improved estimation methodologies and minimax fundamental limits.
+Using tools in polynomial approximation theory \citep{timan2014theory}, it has been established that a best-polynomial-approximation estimator usually enjoys the so-called ``effective sample size enlargement" property, meaning its behavior with $n$ samples resembles that of an MLE (the naive plug-in estimator) with $n \log n$ samples.
+Lower bounds are established by a moment matching technique.
+Upper bounds and lower bounds using moment matching usually coincide here since, in the optimization sense, moment matching is the dual problem of best polynomial approximation where strong duality holds.
 The readers are referred to \cite{wu2016minimax, luenberger1997optimization} for more detailed discussion on this duality phenomenon.
-While the estimation of causal functionals under the discrete covariate framework has remained largely unexplored, our work helps bridge this gap by applying and extending the techniques in this framework to the estimation of treatment effects.
+Estimation of causal effects under the discrete covariate framework has remained largely unexplored, but our work helps bridge this gap.